freeCodeCamp/guide/pages/docs/javascript/write-reusable-javascript-with-functions/index.md

 ---
-title: "freeCodeCamp Challenge Guide: Write Reusable JavaScript with Functions"
+title: "Write Reusable JavaScript with Functions"
+parent: "javascript"
 ---

 In JavaScript, we can divide up our code into reusable parts called functions.